systemjs/systemjs/docs/module-formats.md

 * _Global_
   This is the fallback module format after all the above fail.

 Note that ES6 modules are detected via the presence of `import` and `export` module syntax and no other features at all.
 This is because the transpilation applies to the module format specifically, not the language.
+When browsers eventually support the native module loader, this transpilation layer in SystemJS will be deprecated.

 #### Inter-Format Dependencies